Rishikasai/GoWebapp/Minibank/README.md

 A Minibank web application consisting of LOGIN, REGISTER, LOGOUT, DEPOSIT, WITHDRAW AND BALANCE_CHECK Modules.
+All the Transactions are logged into the file logrus.log A seperate package was created for DB connection information.

-Created using Go Framework: Gorilla - (mux & sessions) and MySQL
+Created using Go Framework: Gorilla - (mux & sessions) , MySQL and logrus